 Source: Truman Library

-August 1 The atomic bomb was ready and flight orders were prepared.
-But weather delayed the mission.
-Of four potential target cities, Hiroshima was chosen as the primary target.
+• August 1 The atomic bomb is ready and flight orders are prepared.
+But weather delays the mission.
+Of four potential target cities, Hiroshima is chosen as the primary target.

-In Potsdam that day, the Big Three were wrapping up their meetings and discussed plans for the trials of war criminals that later become known as the Nuremberg Trials.
+In Potsdam that day, the Big Three wrap up their meetings and discuss plans for the trials of war criminals that later become known as the Nuremberg Trials.

-In the Pacific, hundreds of survivors from the Indianapolis were desperately trying to stay afloat in the shark-infested waters.
+In the Pacific, hundreds of survivors from the Indianapolis desperately try to stay afloat in the shark-infested waters.

 “In that clear water you could see the sharks circling.
 Then every now and then, like lightning, one would come straight up and take a sailor and take him straight down.” – Survivor of the Indianapolis sinking to the BBC.

 • August 2